w3c/wcag-act-rules/content/rules/6cfa84/proposed.md

 - The 1 second time span is an arbitrary limit which is not included in WCAG.
 Given that scripts can manage the focus state of elements, testing the focusability of an element consistently would be impractical without a time limit.
 - The [tabindex value][] of an element is the value of the [tabindex attribute][] parsed using the [rules for parsing integers][].
 For the [tabindex value][] to be different from null, it needs to be [parsed][rules for parsing integers] without errors.

+### Included in the accessibility tree {#included-in-the-accessibility-tree}

+Elements included in the accessibility tree of platform specific accessibility APIs are exposed to assistive technologies.
+This allows users of assistive technology to access the elements in a way that meets the requirements of the individual user.

+The general rules for when elements are included in the accessibility tree are defined in the [core accessibility API mappings](https://www.w3.org/TR/core-aam/).
+For native markup languages, such as HTML and SVG, additional rules for when elements are included in the accessibility tree can be found in the [HTML accessibility API mappings (working draft)](https://www.w3.org/TR/html-aam/) and the [SVG accessibility API mappings (working draft)](https://www.w3.org/TR/svg-aam/).

+For more details, see [examples of included in the accessibility tree][].

+[Programmatically hidden](#programmatically-hidden) elements are removed from the accessibility tree.
+However, some browsers will leave [focusable](#focusable) elements with an `aria-hidden` attribute set to `true` in the accessibility tree.
+Because they are hidden, these elements are considered **not** included in the accessibility tree.
+This may cause confusion for users of assistive technologies because they may still be able to interact with these focusable elements using sequential keyboard navigation, even though the element should not be included in the accessibility tree.

 ### Outcome {#outcome}

 An _outcome_ is a conclusion that comes from evaluating an ACT Rule on a [test subject](https://www.w3.org/TR/act-rules-format/#test-subject) or one of its constituent [test target](https://www.w3.org/TR/act-rules-format/#test-target).
 An outcome can be one of the three following types: